What Are React Fragments?

 • React.Fragment allows you to assign a key attribute to each group of li elements.

-• This avoids using an extra div for each product, resulting in a cleaner DOM.
+• This avoids using an extra div for each product, with cleaner DOM.

 When to Use React Fragments

-Fragments are especially useful in the following scenarios:
+Fragments are specially useful in the below conditions:

 1. Returning Multiple Elements from a Component: When you need to return multiple sibling elements but don’t want to introduce unnecessary DOM nodes.